DETAILED ACTION

 MAPLE teaches the semiconductor package structure (Fig. 2, 200), wherein a width of the thermal via (Fig. 2, 212/214/216) increases ([0056]) in a direction (Fig. 2, Z-direction) toward the semiconductor die (Fig. 2, 223).

-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention (AIA ) to have modified KIM to incorporate the teachings of MAPLE, such that the semiconductor package structure, wherein a width of the thermal via increases in a direction toward the semiconductor die, so that heat follows the shape of the pluralities of vias for an improved thermal dissipation in a semiconductor package structure (MAPLE, [0057], [0002]).
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention (AIA ) to have TSAI as modified by KIM to incorporate the teachings of MAPLE, such that the semiconductor package structure, wherein a width of the thermal via increases in a direction toward the semiconductor die, so that heat follows the shape of the pluralities of vias for an improved thermal dissipation in a semiconductor package structure (MAPLE, [0057], [0002]).

 Conclusion